|Maintaining an AZ LLC|

 Modifications to the statutory agent, the agent’s address or members’ addresses require a Statement of Change to be registered with the ACC at a nominal fee with no publication requirements (not an amendment.

 If erroneous statements were made in the Articles of Organization, corrections can be made by filing Articles of Amendment.
 However, it is more desirable to merely file Articles of Correction, being that the filing fee is less, and because Articles of Correction are not required to be published.
-Articles of Correction can be utilized instead of amending the articles if an error contained in a document “does not materially alter a substantive provision in the document”.
-(See ARS 29-637).
+Articles of Correction can be utilized instead of amending the articles in many instances.
+(See ARS 29-3209).

 To wind this all up, the main reason to form an Arizona LLC is to provide protection to the company’s owners and managers.
 Arizona is a cost-effective venue for LLC formation and the limited liability company may prove to be less unwieldy than a corporation.
 Use an Arizona Business and LLC paralegal to startup your company and ongoing maintence support for each phase of the LLC life-span.